 Before this second ultrasound I started getting strong pains in my abdomen.
 I saw my doctor before the scan for a check-up and she felt we couldn’t wait for my scan appointment and sent me to the ER.
 This time we found out the pregnancy was ectopic and had to be terminated immediately.
 I can’t begin to explain what it feels like to know there is life inside of you that can’t go on because there is no way for it to go on and to even attempt to let it would put my life at risk.
 I was not a nice human to the world in the following weeks.
 This wasn’t the grief of having lost someone I;d gotten the chance to know and love, this was a grief of never getting that chance to know something I already loved dearly.

 Some time after that I got a random inquiry from a long time visitor to my site.
 She said she really liked my Isidore collages and since I made tarot decks had I considered reworking those collages into one?
 I was polite to her, but the very last thing on my mind was taking on another huge project like that, especially in that frame of mind.
 I could barely pull it together to take care of client work.
 Still, it put a thought in my head and one evening when I was mindlessly watching television I decided to open up my laptop.
 I pulled up the Rider Waite Smith deck on Google images.
 I looked at my collages.
 I then started to paw through all my scans from my Grandville book.
 The first card I tinkered with, appropriately enough, was the Fool.
-He came so easily and I was so happy with him when I was done, so I did the next card.
+I spent some time researching the history and symbolism of the card.
+He came so easily and I was so happy with him when I was done, so I did the same with the next card.
 By the end of the night I had created the black and white blue print for three cards and I felt good.
 I felt better than I had in a very long time.

 I spent the next few months working on my Isidore deck creating each card in deck order.
 I can tell you it was one of the best forms of therapy and self healing I could have ever found for myself.
 The cards came so easily and they gave me purpose.
 It gave me something to look forward to when I got up in the morning.
 It also gave me a sense of this is something creative of mine I can finally really invest in.
+I found the time and reason to better understand the symbolism of these cards.
 I don’t want to be dramatic, but I’m going to be dramatic. 😉 It was a turning point in my life.
 When I finished that deck I knew it was time for me to get my shit together and stop with the depression and air fairy attitude and get on with my life in a positive fashion.
-My aunt said “That deck is like the one kid you know will go to college and can probably afford to put you in a nice nursing home when the time comes.” which made me laugh, but damn if I didn’t think it was true.
-She was banking on it.
-It’s what helped her decide it was finally time to retire from the insurance biz and help me get our family business going.
+My aunt said “That deck is like the one kid you know will go to college and can probably afford to put you in a nice nursing home when the time comes.
+It was made with a lot of love.” which made me laugh, but damn if I didn’t think it was true.

 Wow, I made myself tear up writing this.
 That was some pretty hefty spleen spilling.
 I have absolutely no shame in being very honest about these things.
 It’s a type of sincerity I didn’t always feel with my art.
 Back in my younger days I did my time walking around a gallery with my work on display and having someone tell me what I was thinking when I made it.
 At that time the reason I made something was very simple: I’m a storyteller and I like telling stories.
 I’m a good writer with above average artistic skills so that gives me one more way to get the stories out of my head and make them real.
 It was very simple and I often got a little cranky when people made with the artsy-fartsy talk around me.
 I didn’t appreciate them trying to understand or take something away from my work.
 I should have felt more proud that someone would even bother.